-A Beginner’s Guide to Inbound Marketing in Layperson’s Terminology: What It Is
+A Beginner's Guide to Inbound Marketing

 At the same time, inbound marketing is just as great for the company as it is for the customer.
 (And by the way, selling drives our economy and creates companies who provide jobs - so don’t be hating on sales people.
 Sales is good for everyone - but we need inbound marketing to get rid of the bad-fit-buyer’s-remorse sales that happened before we had inbound.)

 With inbound marketing, the company doing the selling gets to take the power back just like the customer does, creating a true win-win scenario.
 Whereas, before inbound, companies felt they had to sell to everyone to hit quotas, inbound marketing helps each company better articulate what it is they are offering, and connect with best-fit customers.
 Inbound helps sellers avoid alienating their prospects who do not properly understand the opportunity.
 Inbound also helps sellers avoid unnecessarily bringing people along who would never be interested in what they sell.

 Inbound marketing is important to understand, because it’s also how you buy things online, and it allows for a process where you feel satisfied every step of the way.
 You search for information, exactly the right product for your particular needs, and you choose to buy from companies that respect your needs and your time.

 Essentially, inbound marketing makes a pleasant buying experience possible, by making sure you get what you want, without using old-school bridges-burned sales tactics.

 No one likes a telemarketer calling them, or a door-to-door salesperson knocking on their door interrupting dinner: it’s often seen as intrusive and often means customers are being sold on something they might not even be interested in.
 If that old-school way of marketing is likely what you think of when you hear the word “sales”, you have been experiencing outbound marketing - not inbound marketing.

 How Inbound Marketing Was Created